luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

 This is a very simple produce() to allow us to use the `break` and `continue` keywords.

       method produce()

+validate usage inside a for/while

+        var nodeASTBase = this.parent
+        do

+            if .control is 'break' and nodeASTBase is instanceof Grammar.SwitchCase .sayErr 'cannot use "break" from inside a "switch" statement for "historic" reasons'

+            else if nodeASTBase is instanceof Grammar.FunctionDeclaration
+                //if we reach function header
+                .sayErr '"{.control}" outside a for|while|do loop'
+                break

+            else if nodeASTBase is instanceof Grammar.ForStatement
+                or nodeASTBase is instanceof Grammar.DoLoop
+                    break //ok, break/continue used inside a loop

+            end if

+            nodeASTBase = nodeASTBase.parent

+        loop

         .out .control

 ### Append to class Grammar.DoNothingStatement ###